 Did Scotland ever have a full natural progression of vegetation zones?
 The eminent ecologist, Derek Ratcliffe, thought so when he wrote:

 "Originally a fringe of scrub 3-4 feet high girdled the upper edge of the forest.
 This scrub zone, which has been destroyed almost totally by fire and grazing, gave way still higher up to much lower growths of dwarf juniper, heather and other dwarf shrubs forming alpine heaths."

-Now there is renewed interest in restoring these treeline and montane scrub habitats in the Highlands.
-At our Dundreggan Conservation Estate, where we are a partner in the lottery funded Mountain Woodland Project (MWP), we have an unusually extensive population of dwarf birch across the higher ground.
+It's of great importance to restore these treeline and montane scrub habitats in the Highlands.
+At our Dundreggan Conservation Estate, where were a partner in the lottery funded Mountain Woodland Project (ended 2017), we have an unusually extensive population of dwarf birch across the higher ground.
 Our new planting sites extend up to this treeline area around 500m and three exclosures above this height are dedicated to montane scrub restoration.
-Here we are monitoring growth in the absence of deer browsing, undertaking some experimental work to aid regeneration, and collecting seed.
+Here we are collecting seed, monitoring growth in the absence of deer browsing and undertaking experimental work to aid regeneration.

 The process of bringing back the “wee trees” to the Scottish hills has begun; and with this natural transitional habitat comes the associated wildlife, for instance birds of conservation concern like the black grouse and ring ouzel.
 Natural treelines and montane scrub communities are also good for retaining soils and will help with better water management in the uplands.